VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 We've just walked through the basic steps used when describing messaging interactions in a loosely-coupled application.
-Although the interactions described are only a subset of possible interactions, MIL is evolving into a powerful way to compactly describe the interactions of a message-based system.
+Although the interactions described are only a subset of possible interactions, MIL is evolving into way to compactly describe the interactions of a message-based system.
 Different nouns and verbs (elements and actions) are represented by distinct, mnemonically significant symbols.
 This provides a cross-substrate (squishy human brains < - > silicon CPU)